 5.16 In 2018-19, we contracted Grant Thornton to undertake four supplier audits.
 The same assurance ratings used for generators audits are applied to the supplier audits.
 Three of the audits were rated good and one was rated satisfactory.
 The main findings related to access to the Renewables and CHP Register, and the accuracy of the information contained on it.
+As with

-As with generator audits, the report is issued to the supplier and we work with them to address the findings.
+The Office of Gas and Electricity Markets 10 South Colonnade, Canary Wharf, London, E14 4PU Tel 020 7901 7000 generator audits, the report is issued to the supplier and we work with them to address the findings.
 The findings from the four supplier audits have now been addressed and they have been closed.